 Protect hair at the pool.

 Chlorine can dry lightened hair out and turn it green.
-Before you go swimming, wet your hair and add conditioner.
-This keeps the chlorine from soaking in.
+Before you go swimming, wet your hair and add purple conditioner.
+This keeps the chlorine from soaking in and causing damage.

 Minimize heat styling.

-Heat is hell on vulnerable bleached hair.
-Reduce or eliminate the use of curling irons, flat irons and high-heat blowdryers.
+Heat is the main enemy to vulnerable bleached blonde hair.
+Reduce or eliminate the use of heat styling, including curling irons, flat irons and high-heat blowdryers.
 If you must heat style, always prep with Cicaplasme Hair Serum.